Instability of QBC systems to Topological Anderson Insulating phases: Model and methods

-We carried out a complete study of the phase diagram of the model in Eq.$\,$\ref{eq:complete_hamilto}, characterizing spectral, topological and localization properties.
-The density of states (DOS) was calculated for finite systems containing more than $10^{6}$ sites using the Kite quantum transport software that has a very efficient implementation of the kernel polynomial method (KPM) \citep{Joao2020}.
-The topological phase diagram was obtained by computing the Chern number through the Coupling Matrix Method introduced in Ref.~\citep{Fukui2005}.
+We carried out a complete study of the phase diagram of the model in Eq.$\,$\eqref{eq:complete_hamilto}, characterizing spectral, topological and localization properties.
+The density of states (DOS) was calculated for finite systems containing more than $10^{6}$ sites using the Kite~\citep{Joao2020} quantum transport software that has a very efficient implementation of the kernel polynomial method (KPM).
+The topological phase diagram was obtained by computing the Chern number through the Coupling Matrix Method introduced in Refs.~\citep{Fukui2005} and~\citep{Zhang2013}.
+We note that, even though the Chern number computed for each disorder realization is an integer within numerical accuracy, the averaged Chern number may change continuously and present non-quantized values due to finite size efffects.
 The localization properties were characterized through the Transfer Matrix Method (TMM) \citep{MK81,MacKinnon1983,hoffmann2012computational}, that also allowed to cross-check the Chern number results.
-This method considers a finite system with a large longitudinal width $L$ and a transverse length $M$ which we varied in order to find the localization length in terms of $M$, $\lambda_{M}$.
-With the goal of obtaining the localization properties we studied the normalized localization length, $\Lambda_{M}=\lambda_{M}/M$, in the following way: if $\Lambda_{M}$ decreases with $M$ the states are localized in the thermodynamic limit which correspond to a insulating behaviour; on the other hand, if $\Lambda_{M}$ increases with $M$ the states are extended.
-Finally, a constant $\Lambda_{M}$ is characteristic of critical states that appear at transition points between different phases.
-We choose $L$ in order to obtain $\lambda_{M}$ with less than $1\%$ error.
-It is clear that the behaviour of $\Lambda_{M}$ can capture topological phase transitions at finite disorder.
-As mentioned in the introduction, the spectrum of finite-disorder Chern insulators consists of localized states, except at specific energies where extended critical states live.
+This method considers a finite system with a large longitudinal length $L$ and a transverse width $M$ which we varied in order to find the localization length for a given $M$, $\lambda_{M}$.
+The localization properties were studied through the normalized localization length, $\Lambda_{M}=\lambda_{M}/M$, in the following way: if $\Lambda_{M}$ decreases with $M$ the states are localized in the thermodynamic limit which corresponds to an insulating behaviour; on the other hand, if $\Lambda_{M}$ increases with $M$ the states are extended; a constant $\Lambda_{M}$ is characteristic of critical states that appear at transition points between different phases.
+We choose $L$ so that $\lambda_{M}$ is calculated with an error below $1\%$.
+We note that the behaviour of $\Lambda_{M}$ can capture topological phase transitions at finite disorder.
+As mentioned in the introduction, the spectrum of finite-disorder Chern insulators consists of localized states, except at specific energies where critical states live.
 Topological phase transitions occur when these states cross (and merge at) the Fermi level.
 Therefore, for a disordered Chern insulator, $\Lambda_{M}$ should always decrease with $M$ except at the topological phase transitions, where it becomes $M$-independent.